DerTee/VagrantLamp/README.md

 ## Getting Started
   - Install VirtualBox and Vagrant
   - Clone this repository
-  - In your CLI got to your project directory and execute `vagrant up`
+  - In your CLI go to your project directory and execute `vagrant up`
   - Wait for vagrant and puppet to finish (this will take a while)
   - DONE!